maciej-ka/learning-notes/react2.md

 Let's say we have Navbar and Footer components,
 which don't depend on repo data.
 So it would be good,
-if user could see the Navbar and Footer immediatelly
+if user could see the Navbar and Footer immediately
 and not wait for Repo data to be prepared and shown.

-Let's show what can be shown immediatelly,
+Let's show what can be shown immediately,
 and stream the rest as it becomes available.

 For that to be possible: